 7. Taking Payday Loans

 To avoid securing a payday loan, learn to prevent any financial disasters by being aware of your spending habits.
-Save in advance and live within your means.
-Always set aside a part of your salary to cover emergencies.
+Live within your means, and always set aside a part of your salary to cover emergencies.
 If you need money urgently look at other alternatives, you can pursue.
 Payday loans despite their apparent attractiveness as a financial escape should be your last resort if you need to pay off your purchases and debts.

 8. Taking More Debt to Pay Off Another Debt